Choosing a Hard Drive or SSD

 Understanding the Importance of Hard Drive Cache

-The amount of hard drive cache at the time of this writing ranges from 2 MB on el-cheapo drives, to 64 MB on extremely high-end drives.
-Personally, I suggest you don't use a drive with less than 16 MB cache.
+The amount of hard drive cache at the time of this writing ranges from a skimpy 2 MB on el-cheapo drives, to 256 MB on extremely high-end drives.
+Personally, I suggest you buy a hard drive with 64 MB of cache at a minimumif you choose to use a HDD.
 Not only does more cache improve the computer's performance, but drives that come with a larger cache tend to be better-built, higher-end drives with longer warranties.

-One way to save a little money is to look for a drive with a lot of cache, but which is of a size that the manufacturer is discontinuing.
-As drives in excess of a Terabyte are now available, many manufacturers are discontinuing production of their smaller drives that are still very high-end in terms of quality.
-These drives are usually sold at deep discount, but they're still great drives.
+If you don't need a tremendous amount of storage, you may be able to save a little money on a HDD by looking for a high-end drive with a lot of cache, but in a size that the manufacturer is discontinuing.
+As drives in excess of a Terabyte are now available, many manufacturers are discontinuing production of smaller drives that are still very high-end in terms of quality.
+These drives are usually sold at considerable discounts, but they're still great drives.
 They're just smaller than what people want these days.
-But they may be more than big enough for your needs.

 Saving Money on a Hard Drive